API Functions

 Creating an API Function with the CLI

-exh tasks create-repo my-function-folder --repo https://github.com/ExtraHorizon/template-api-function
+exh tasks create-repo my-api-function-name --repo https://github.com/ExtraHorizon/template-api-function

 Please refer to the CLI documentation for further information on setting up the CLI.